 I hadn’t had any bread for many years until I tried a special sour dough bread during our Christmas holidays in WA this year.
 I was very surprised: 1.
 I had no reaction to gluten; 2.
 I had to have it every day for three weeks, had no strength to resist; 3.
 No weight gain on return to Melbourne.

-I started reading about sour dough and trying various recipes, fortunately never got even close to what I tasted in WA.
-I got skilled in working with the sour dough, which allowed me to experiment and create this bread through many, many variations (five months).
+I started reading about sour dough and trying various recipes.
+Fortunately I never got even close to what I tasted in WA, so I got skilled in working with the sour dough, which allowed me to experiment and create this Rye bread through many, many variations (five months).
 Those, who tried my bread told me they feel sorry for people who have to buy bread 🙂

 - Mix all sour dough ingredients in the jar, make a mark for the initial level and leave in the room for a few hours.

-- When the volume of the sour dough has increased at least twice and surface is still very active, start making the dough.
-Mix rye and spelt flours in a dry bowl and combine with warm water, knead well and leave covered for 30 minutes.
+- When the volume of the sour dough has increased almost twice and the surface is still very active, start making the dough.
+Mix rye and spelt flours in a dry bowl and combine with warm water, use the spatula and make kneading movements to combine well.
+Leave covered for 30 minutes.

-- Mix the dough well by stretching and folding in, then cover and leave for 30 minutes in the warmest place in the kitchen.
-And, repeat this step twice.
+- Still using the spatula, knead the dough well by stretching and folding in, then cover and leave for 30 minutes in the warmest place in the kitchen.
+Repeat this step twice.

-- Preheat oven to 230C, put an empty form to heat up for 5-10 minutes.
-Turn the dough over onto the baking paper then carefully transfer it into the form, cover the form with a lid, and bake at 220C for 30 minutes.
+- Turn the oven to 220C and put an empty cast iron pot with the lid into the oven until the required temperature is reached.
+Take the pot out, open the lid, quickly turn the dough over onto the baking paper then carefully transfer it into the pot, cover with the lid, and bake at 220C for 30 minutes.
 Remove the lid, reduce the temperature to 180C and bake for another 30 minutes.

-- Let it sit in the pot for at least 30 minute, in the open oven or on the stove.
-Replace over the rack or board covered with a towel.
+- Let it sit in the pot for at least 10 minute on the stove.
+Replace the bread over the rack or board covered with a towel and wait for 20 minutes.
 Can be cut while warm, must be had with a natural butter 🙂

 Copyright © MagicTableCloth